Feinstein researchers identify intelligence gene

 previously demonstrated to be associated with schizophrenia, may also be

-.
+linked to general cognitive ability.
 The study is published in the May 15

 print issue of Human Molecular Genetics, available online today, April 27.